Mindtribe/MTest/README.md

    This creates an alias for 32-bit python.
 You will need to call all functions from 32-bit python since NI-VISA is a 32-bit library

 WINDOWS: Note that this set of instructions is rough.
-If you are having trouble, please grab someone from the software team.
+If you are having trouble, please grab someone from the Software team.

 1. Install NI-VISA 5.4.1: smb://mt-data/Software/MTestInstallers/NI/WINDOWS/NIVISA541full_downloader.exe